 The focus of the Communications Research Centre (CRC) is on helping clients to develop communications which are based on real insights into the influences on people’s behaviour, both automatic and reflective.

-In 2011, TNS BMRB set up the Centre for Service Improvement, a specialist team dedicated to uncovering insights to help public sector clients reduce costs and improve service delivery, drawing on best practice in the commercial sector.
+In 2011, Kantar Public set up the Centre for Service Improvement, a specialist team dedicated to uncovering insights to help public sector clients reduce costs and improve service delivery, drawing on best practice in the commercial sector.
 Our approaches include customer satisfaction measurement, customer journey mapping and experience testing.

 We work closely with our clients and their stakeholders to uncover the real business need, then draw on a full range of traditional and innovative techniques to address the underlying research questions.

 Research Experts: Alice Coulter, Sarah Cheesbrough | Contact